PMArkive/SMEncounterRNGTool/README.md

 - Fossil Pokemon: Cranidos, Tirtouga, Archen, Shieldon
 - Crabrawlers underneath Berry Trees
 - SM Starters: _PokeCalcNTR Only (This function will not be added)_
-- Pokemon Caught by fishing
+- Pokemon Caught by fishing (Unstable)
-- SOS: _PokeCalcNTR Only (WIP)_
+- SOS: _PokeCalcNTR Only (Unstable)_

 ## Usage
 ### With emtimer/EonTimer
 1. Select the `Pokemon` you would like to RNG.
-(For Solgaleo/Lunala, you need to test the NPCs number first)
+For Solgaleo/Lunala, you need to test the NPCs number first.
+For wild pokemon, use the blank setting of `Pokemon`, select your `GameVersion`, `Location` and `Species`.
 2. Find your `Seed` via the clock hands sequence on Continue Screen
 3. Set up the `Filters` and click `Search`
 4. Set your favorite spread as target frame, put the frame number in the second box of `Timing Range`.